-Program faculty have examined the evidence and results of data analysis from AC 2019-2020 and will take steps to continue to improve student learning in AC 2020-2021:
+Program faculty have examined the evidence and results of data analysis from AC 2020-2021 and will take steps to continue to improve student learning in AC 2021-2022:

-- SLO 1: Faculty will develop and deliver additional instructional materials and resources to be added to EDUC 5850 that focus presenting results and comparing to other research, explaining strengths and limitations of the research project, following proper style guidelines for APA 7th edition, and grammar usage. - SLO 2: Faculty will provide additional instructional focus on visual appeal--use of whitespace--a finetuning of a script that is concise when doing voice-overs. - SLO 3: Faculty will provide additional instructional focus on adapting appropriately to rapid changes. - SLO 4: Faculty will increase instructional emphasis on organization, usability, and navigation. - SLO 5: Faculty will provide additional instructional emphasis on the ability to fully show the justification for major purchases of technology equipment by better illustrating the impacts it will have on the student body.
+- SLO 1: Faculty will participate in the topic selection process with students once they enroll in EDUC 5010. - SLO 1: Faculty will develop and deliver additional instructional materials and resources to be added to EDUC 5850 that focus presenting results and comparing to other research, explaining strengths and limitations of the research project, following proper style guidelines for APA 7th edition, and grammar usage.
+Feedback conferences will be held with individual students. - SLO 2: Faculty will provide additional instructional focus on visual appeal--use of whitespace--a finetuning of a script that is concise when doing voice-overs. - SLO 3: Faculty will provide additional instructional focus on adapting appropriately to rapid changes in educational environments. - SLO 4: Faculty will increase instructional emphasis on organization, usability, and navigation.

+• SLO 5: Faculty will provide additional instructional emphasis grant writing and on the ability to fully show the justification for major purchases of technology equipment by better illustrating the impacts it will have on the student body.